 The sensory benefits are amazing for your children.
 It is the founding principle of the Play with Food programs.
-But rather than me harp on about it… what about we listen to these advocates for messy eating:
+But rather than me harp on about it, what about we listen to these health professional / researcher advocates for messy eating??

 Dr Kay Toomey (Developer of the SOS Approach to Feeding) lists her top 10 myths to eating with #5 : It is not appropriate to touch or play with your food.
 She then explains that this is a myth because “Wearing your food is part of the normal developmental process of learning to eat it.
 You can learn a great deal about the foods, BEFORE they ever get into your mouth, by touching them and playing with them first.
 It is “play with a purpose” that teaches a child the “physics of the foods” before the foods ever get into their mouth.
 Being messy is an important part of learning to eat.”

-Jo Cormack (author of War and Peas – Emotionally Aware Feeding) writes a blog highlighting some of the EAF principles.
-This blog post in particular called “Mess and Your Picky Eater” reminds us that if we make a big effort to avoid mess at mealtimes, our children will perceive food as threatening.
+Jo Cormack (my colleague in YOUR FEEDING TEAM – our online support hub for parents of picky eaters run by 3 international feeding specialists) wrote this article on “Mess and Your Picky Eater” which reminds us that if we make a big effort to avoid mess at mealtimes, our children will perceive food as threatening.
 Also, that every time we tell a child not to play with food we lose an opportunity for them to learn about that food and its texture.
-I have purchased and read Jo’s book and loved so much of it as it applies to most picky children yet I am not financially affiliated with this book.

-Dr Helen Coulthard (psychology reasearcher, UK) lead a study in the UK comparing the “messiness” of a child to their willingness to try new foods.
+Dr Helen Coulthard (psychology reasearcher, UK) lead this study in the UK comparing the “messiness” of a child to their willingness to try new foods.
 The children who were comfortable getting their hands dirty at the table were less likely have a condition known as food neophobia, a fear of tasting new things.
-Although it is normal for children to go through periods of fussy eating (as we delve into during our Play with Food classes) the study was based on observations of 70 children and feedback from their parents.
-Suggestions for helping children to have tactile experiences with food were given by Dr Coulthard and included Food Art (a strong feature in our classes).
+The study was based on observations of 70 children and feedback from their parents.
+Suggestions for helping children to have tactile experiences with food were given by Dr Coulthard and included getting creative with food.